syncfusion-content/wpf-docs/wpf/DoubleTextBox/Step-Interval.md

 ---
 layout: post
 title: Step Interval in WPF DoubleTextBox control | Syncfusion
-description: Learn about Step Interval support in Syncfusion WPF DoubleTextBox control and more details.
+description: Learn about Step Interval support in Syncfusion WPF DoubleTextBox control and more details about the control features.
 platform: wpf
 control: DoubleTextBox
 documentation: ug